 Eurobonds off Merkel-Sarkozy summit agenda

-“When two of the biggest European countries of the monetary union get together, that is always meaningful, even if only on the philological level,” he said.
+International consultant and former MP of the Belgian Parliament Lode Vanoost believes the meeting will be used by Sarkozy and Merkel only to boost personal ratings.“When two of the biggest European countries of the monetary union get together, that is always meaningful, even if only on the philological level,” he said.
 “These meetings stand to draw the line for the Eurozone countries at large and in general.
 This specific meeting, I think it has more to do with domestic problems.
 Merkel and Sarkozy are facing huge problems with their popularity in the polls.
 I think [this meeting is about] image-building effort, not so much [about] finding a real solution.”